arcus/education_modules/sql_basics/sql_basics.md

 <table id="dataTable10c" border="1"></table><br>

-Maybe you're aware that allergies with a `stop` date prior to March 1, 2020 are actually problematic and need to be checked -- these could be real allergies.
+Why is this interesting?
+Because sometimes we want to return a mix of null and non-null values.
+For example, maybe you're aware that allergies with a `stop` date prior to March 1, 2020 have data quality issues and need to be checked -- these could be real allergies that should not have a `stop` date.
 And to that group of possible allergies you want to add the cases where there is no `stop` date at all, where we can presume that the allergy wasn't ruled out.
 In order to make sure that records where the `stop` date is null are also included in our output we will need to add another line to  the select statement to explicitly include them, as shown below.

 ```sql
 SELECT *